resistics/resistics/docs/source/index.rst

 About
 ~~~~~
-Resistics began as a set of python classes to help analyse noisy MT timeseries data acquired in northern Switzerland through increased use of statistics and time window based features.
+Resistics began as a set of Python classes to help analyse noisy MT timeseries data acquired in northern Switzerland through increased use of statistics and time window based features.
 Since then, it has grown into a MT data processing package.
 The name is an amalgamation of resistivty and statistics...resistics!

 Audience
 ~~~~~~~~